HCD5/Lacrosse-Roster-Creator-C-/README.md

 # Lacrosse-Roster-Creator-C++
-CSC 250 Final Project - Creates a roster of players and coaches
+CSC 250 Final Project - Creates a roster of players and coaches using c++